nickmoreton/wwi-docker-develop/README.md

 # change to the wwi-docker-develop directory
 cd wwi-docker-develop

-# install everything and run a test import
+# install dependencies with poetry and run the setup
+poetry shell
+poetry install
 ./setup.sh
 ```

-Once you have followed the above steps, you will be able to access the
+Once you have followed the above steps, you will be able to access.

-- Wagtail admin interface at <http://localhost:8000/admin>
+- Wagtail admin interface at <http://[local-ip]:8000/admin>
-- WordPress admin interface at  <http://localhost:8080/wp-admin>
+- WordPress admin interface at  <http://[local-ip]:8080/wp-admin>

 ### Fabric Commands